 2.1 EDAM Load Serving Entity Scheduling Coordinator.
 The EDAM Load Serving Entity shall be represented by an EDAM Load Serving Entity Scheduling Coordinator, which may be the EDAM Load Serving Entity or another entity certified by the CAISO to perform the functions of an EDAM Load Serving Entity Scheduling Coordinator.

 2.2 EDAM Load Serving Entity Information.
-The EDAM Load Serving Entity shall provide information to the CAISO for Extended Day-Ahead Market purposes regarding its Load, in accordance with the CAISO Tariff and the Business Practice Manual for the Extended Day-Ahead Market.
+The EDAM Load Serving Entity shall provide information regarding its Load to the CAISO for Extended Day-Ahead Market purposes, in accordance with the CAISO Tariff and applicable Business Practice Manuals.
 The EDAM Load Serving Entity is responsible for the accuracy and completeness of this information.

 ARTICLE III